ingredients:

 2. Blitz the icing sugar and ground almonds together in a food processor.
 Set aside.

-3. In a big, clean bowl, whisk up the egg whites with a pinch of salt and pinch of cream of tartar, until they stand up on their own in any shape that you demand of them, except perhaps the
+3. In a big, clean bowl, whisk up the egg whites with a pinch of salt and pinch of cream of tartar, until they stand up on their own in any shape that you demand of them, except perhaps the Sagrada Familia.
+At this point whisk in the sugar, the egg whites will become glossy.
+At this point you can mix some food colouring in or divide the whites to colour them differently.

+4. Mix half the almond/sugar mixture into the whites, then fold in the last of the mixture.
 At risk of pointing out the obvious, if you have halved the egg whites then halve the almond mix.

-the same texture as superglue mixed with sand, so if you are a big cack-handed you might want to put the bag into a bowl to stand it up with an open aperture.
+5. Put the mixture into a piping bag.
+You can use a freezer bag and cut a hole in the corner when you are ready to pipe it out.
+It is at this point you will realise that eggy sugary almonds have the same texture as superglue mixed with sand, so if you are a big cack-handed you might want to put the bag into a bowl to stand it up with an open aperture.
 It will go everywhere and does not come out of your clothes.

 6. pipe into small 'plops' (the technical term), say the size of a 50p piece if you live in the UK, so about 3cm across. leave enough space between the plops. mine looked like this when piped, basically really badly spaced.